 Oct 11 - I left the North Island on the ferry in the early morning.
-Plan for delays here - I lost a few hours to a truck that got stuck going the wrong way in the ferry, and then ship traffic at the next port.
-I did make it to the Pelorous River, near Nelson, with time to try some barrel riding before heading back east to Kaikoura.
-Unfortunately, it was one of the sites not marked on Google Maps, and with little spare time to explore I had to choose just one location to try.
+Plan for delays - I lost a few hours to a truck that got stuck going the wrong way in the ferry, and then ship traffic at the next port.
+I made it to Pelorous River, near Nelson, with time to try some barrel riding before heading back east to Kaikoura.
+Unfortunately, it was one of the sites not marked on Google Maps, and with little time to explore I had to choose just one location to try.
 That was the Pelorous Bridge Scenic Reserve.
-It has easy access and parking with nice locations in both directions (up/down river from the bridge), but I suspect the main shoot locations were further down river near Canvastown.
-I didn't know an entry point there though.
-They have kayak trips that go, which might be the best way if you have more time as they have private entry locations and likely can stop at shoot locations that might be inaccessible otherwise.
-Also, if you have lots of time and want to explore, you might also check for access areas upriver on the Maungatapu and Mount Richmond roads.
+It has easy access and parking with nice locations in both directions (up/down river) but I suspect the main shoot locations were much further down river near Canvastown.
+They have kayak trips that go, which might be the best way if you have more time as they have private entry locations and can stop at shoot locations that might be inaccessible otherwise.
+Also, if you have lots of time and want to explore, you might also check into areas upriver on the Maungatapu and Mount Richmond roads.

-Oct 12 - The Kaikoura Whale Watch tour was cancelled on account of weather.
-So were all later trips that day.
-So instead, I headed off to Hokitika and passed close to the location of the epicenter of the magnitude 7.6 earthquake that happened only a month later (yellow X near Culverden).
-On the way to Arthur's Pass, I also visited Castle Hill which has an amazing array of huge boulders to hike around.
+Oct 12 - The Kaikoura Whale Watch tour was cancelled due to bad weather.
+So, I headed off to Hokitika and passed close to the location of the epicenter of the magnitude 7.6 earthquake that happened only a month later (yellow X near Culverden).
+On the way to Arthur's Pass, I stopped for a hike around Castle Hill which has an amazing array of huge boulders.
 Make sure to fill up on gas and leave plenty of time before you travel this leg (and along the way) - the roads are all slower, further and more gas-consuming than they look due to all the winding roads and mountains.
 Also, the gas stations on the west coast like to close early.
 At Hokitika, I stayed near the glow worm dell, and got to shoot in private after midnight when all the other folks had gone to bed.
 This let me do some long exposures on a tripod (with no ruined shots from stray flashlights), but I still had to contend with the moonlight (and potential rain) as it's not a cave.

 Oct 13 - The drive to Franz Josef Glacier (the town) was followed by a hike to the glacier itself (or at least as close as you're allowed to go on foot).
 You can get some decent pics from there with a long lens and it's a short hike in.
 The hotel I was at had poor wifi but a nice hot tub with a roof so you can get out of the rain and enjoy the mountain view.

 Oct 15 - Before heading to Te Anau, I backtracked and did the Mt.
 Isthmus hike (missed it yesterday due to the glacier hike delay).
-It's a long and steep hike (so plan for a full day) but with the first rain-free day, and Lake Hawea having a beautiful mirror finish, it was all worth it.
+It's a long and steep hike (so plan for a full day) but with the first rain-free day, and Lake Hawea having a beautiful mirror finish, it was worth it.
 The Fantail birds, lambs and cows on the lower part of the trail are fun to see.
 Higher up you get great views of the nearby lakes.
 After that, on the way to Te Anau, I stopped by the Chard Farm road to look for the location of the Pillar of the Kings, the Argonath.
-It's a cliff road where you can give you a nice view of the area without actually going on the farm.
-I also went to Arrowtown to look for the Gladden Fields path (it was next to the parking by the river but not particularly memorable) and the Ford Of Bruinen (this area is more recognizable but again, tough to confirm the exact spot as Skipper's Canyon was also used in the shot as background - if you go, bring scene pics to compare to and prepare to cross some streams over fallen trees unless you want to wade across/walk all the way around).
+It's a cliff road where you can get a nice view of the area without actually going on the farm.
+I also went to Arrowtown to look for the Gladden Fields path (it was next to the parking by the river) and the Ford Of Bruinen (this area is more recognizable but again, tough to confirm the exact spot as Skipper's Canyon was also used in the shot as background - if you go, bring scene pics to compare to and prepare to cross some streams over fallen trees unless you want to walk all the way around).

 Oct 16 - I did a day trip to Milford Sound and did the Jucy cruise.
 Photography was limited by the rainy weather, but the ship and guides were nice and all the rain made the waterfalls fuller.
 There were cute seals, including one doing a good job of rock-climbing to get out of the water.